MansoorMajeed/devops-from-scratch/episodes/26-jenkins-install-first-pipeline.md

-# Installing and setting up Jenkins
+# Installing and setting up Jenkins - Simple Pipeline Intro

 For this, we are not gonna use Docker, we are gonna go the old way and install it on a VM